-PARTNER COMMUNICATIONS TO RELEASE FOURTH QUARTER AND ANNUAL RESULTS FOR 2021 ON FEBRUARY 28, 2022
+Partner Communications To Release Fourth Quarter And Annual Results For 2021 On February 28, 2022

 ROSH HA'AYIN, Israel, Feb.
-7, 2022 /PRNewswire/ -- Partner Communications Company Ltd. ("Partner" or "the Company") (NASDAQ-GS: PTNR) (TASE: PTNR), a leading Israeli communications operator, announced today that the Company's financial results for the quarter and year ended December 31, 2021 will be released on Monday, February 28, 2022.
+9, 2022 /PRNewswire/ -- Partner Communications Company Ltd. ("Partner" or "the Company") (NASDAQ: PTNR) (TASE: PTNR), a leading Israeli communications operator, announced today that the Company's financial results for the quarter and year ended December 31, 2021 will be released on Monday, February 28, 2022.

 Please dial the following numbers (at least 10 minutes before the scheduled time) in order to participate: